hbprosper/mlinphysics/README.md

 ## Code Repository for PHY6937/PHY4936 Special Topics Course

 ## Introduction
-This repository contains machine learning tutorials associated with the Special Topics Course Florida State University, Department of Physics.
-The course is designed for graduate students and senior undergrads who have little to no experience with machine learning.
+This repository contains machine learning tutorials associated with the Special Topics Course on Machine Learning in Physics at Florida State University, Department of Physics.
+The course is designed for graduate students and senior undergrads who have little to no experience with machine learning, but have some experience with Python.

 ## Dependencies